thewca/wca-regulations/wca-regulations-2012.md

 - Z1) The organisation team may require competitors to submit puzzles during registration.
 - Z2) The organisation team may limit the number of events per competitor.
 - Z3) The organisation team may select competitors who directly qualify for certain rounds of certain events based on the results of specific previous competitions.
-- Z4) The organisation team may limit the number of competitors per event, on either a "first come first serve" basis or based upon qualification times or rankings in the current WCA world rankings.
+- Z4) The organisation team may limit the number of competitors per event, on either a "first come first serve" basis or based upon qualification times or rankings in the current WCA world rankings.[NOTE: Remove current WCA rankings.
+Those change.
+If I say ranked 500 or below in the world, you may meet that now but not when the competition occurs.
+I should just say, "If you're under X seconds."]
 - Z5) The organisation team may prohibit competitors from participating in specific combinations of events.